Grilled honeycomb: Preparation

 Honeycomb are harvested from the forest during rain season and they are seasoned with salt, chili, and spring onions, before being grilled.
 Wrapped in a waxy green banana leaf with char around the edges, the honeycomb is shaped like a corncob and is served fresh off the grill with its white bee larvae, still housed in the honeycomb hexagons.
 The bee larvae are voluntarily kept within the honeycomb during the preparation as in some Asian countries, honey bee worker or drone pupae (in their white stage) are consumed by humans after pickling or boiling.

 Taste

 When cooked or dried, honeycombs tend to retain their shape and are agreeably crunchy, presenting an intense nutty flavour.
 Described by one chef as tasting like “fatty honey,” the larvae survive on beebread, “the slightly fermented pollen stores of the hive,” lending to their subtly sweet flavor.
-While it remains a widely popular delicacy during rain season in Southeast Asia, it has also found to be distasteful by many as people cringed after watching food bloggers eating grilled honey bee larvae.
 It is not a cheap street food but an expensive delicacy.It is a very weird taste still, but it subtly mixes sweet and savory together and creates something truly unique [to] taste.